kwekumills/Kweku_Projectassignment/README/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+-  What is the main advantage of automating configuration with Ansible?_

+The main advantage of automating configuration with ansible is it allows automate configurations on multitier apps also the use of ansible playbooks allows to perform multiple tasks at once

 The playbook implements the following tasks:
 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._